Work Overload: 7 Restaurant Time Management Tips to Start Using Today

 An old-school solution to overbooked shifts is to require that customers make reservations.
 However, this rule won’t apply to every restaurant, so evaluate your busiest shifts first.

 Reservations allow restaurant managers to plan accordingly.
 Not only will they be able to schedule employees more efficiently, but they’ll be able to gauge which ingredients to have in stock.
 This idea is especially true for holidays, where there will be a much shorter menu.

 Do you find that your waiters feel overwhelmed on weekends?
 If so, this would be an ideal timeframe for reservations.
-A restaurant POS platform with reservation booking features will be most efficient in these scenarios.
+Many of the POS partners within the restaurant industry offer a restaurant POS platform with reservation booking features, which can be efficient in these scenarios.

 The host can use their best judgment to dictate the leniency of this rule.
 For instance, if a party comes in on a weekend that’s slower than usual, feel free to lift this restriction.

 Think of reservations as a precaution to work overload.
 If the shifts end up super busy, you’ll have successfully prevented work overload.
 If not, then no problem–just assign tables to waiters accordingly.

 A restaurant’s location can generate much more traffic during certain times of the year.
 For instance, beach-front eateries are busiest in the summer, while mountain resorts thrive in the winter.
 In fact, some restaurants don’t even operate during off-season periods.

 If your restaurant also operates as a venue, a larger staff might be necessary.
 Events like weddings and holiday parties can require much attention, so it’s better to prepare in advance.

 With this in mind, prioritize hiring more employees for busy seasons.
 Your year-round staff will appreciate not having to face a work overload, and it will be reflective to customers.